google-marketing-solutions/vigenair/README.md

 Update to the latest version by running `npm run update-app` after pulling the latest changes from the repository via `git pull --rebase --autostash`; you would need to redploy the *UI* for features marked as `frontend`, and *GCP components* for features marked as `backend`.

+* [December 2024]
+  * `frontend`: Added possibility to load previously rendered videos via a new dropdown.
+You can now also specify a name for each render job which will be displayed alongside the render timestamp.
+  * `frontend`: Added checkbox to select/deselect all segments during variants preview.
+  * `frontend`: The ABCDs evaluation section per variant may now additionally include recommendations on how to improve the video's content to make it more engaging.
+  * `frontend`: Improved user instruction following for the variants generation prompt and simplified the input process; you no longer need a separate checkbox to include or exclude elements - just specify your requirements directly in the prompt.
+  * `frontend` + `backend`: Added support for Gemini 2.0.
 * [November 2024]
   * `frontend` + `backend`: General bug fixes and performance improvements.
   * `frontend` + `backend`: Added possibility to select the timing for audio and music overlays.
 Read more [here](#42-user-controls-for-video-rendering).